 David Chappell is Principal of Chappell & Associates in San Francisco, California.
 Through his speaking, writing, and consulting, he helps people around the world understand, use, and make better decisions about new technology.

-David has been the keynote speaker for more than a hundred conferences and events on five continents, and his seminars have been attended by tens of thousands of IT leaders, architects, and developers in forty-five countries.
+David has been the keynote speaker for more than a hundred conferences and events on five continents, and his seminars have been attended by tens of thousands of IT leaders, architects, and developers in fifty countries.
 His books have been published in a dozen languages and used regularly in courses at MIT, ETH Zurich, and many other universities.
 David has also been a Series Editor for Addison-Wesley and a columnist for several publications.
 In his consulting practice, he has helped clients such as Hewlett-Packard, IBM, Microsoft, Stanford University, and Target Corporation adopt new technologies, market new products, and educate their customers and staff.

 David's comments have appeared in The New York Times, CNN.com, and many other publications.
 Earlier in his career, he wrote networking software, chaired a U.S. national standardization working group, and played keyboards with the Peabody-award-winning Children's Radio Theater.
 David holds a B.S. in Economics and an M.S. in Computer Science, both from the University of Wisconsin-Madison.